Part 6: disrepair practice note 1 - Rating (Valuation) Act 1999

 12.1 The Supreme Court saw the retention of a nominal figure in the rating list rather than deletion as a ‘useful practice’ (paras 22 and 31).
 Where a building is undergoing redevelopment as above so as to justify a nominal figure, it is recommended valuation officers adopt a nil assessment when a nominal figure is appropriate.
 The Supreme Court was content with the practice of describing the hereditament in the list as ‘Building undergoing reconstruction’ as an aid to identification.
 It is not appropriate to include the former use in that description [e.g. ‘Offices (undergoing reconstruction)’] as the basis of the Supreme Court judgment was that the former mode or category of use has ceased.

 12.2 To reiterate, where a hereditament is undergoing reconstruction, it should remain in the rating list, at a nil rateable value with amended description, rather than being deleted.
 Whilst the ongoing works may result in a decrease in the rateable value of the hereditament and/or a change in its description; the hereditament should remain in the rating list until it is evidenced that it has ceased to exist, as detailed in Rating Manual: Section 3: Part 1 - The Hereditament.
-Once the works are complete the VO will need to investigate whether reinstatement of the assessment is necessary.
+Reinstatement of the assessment may be necessary following completion of the works.
 When doing so, consideration should be given to the principles in Rating Manual: Section 3 Part 1: Coming into existence.